Use SLEAP on the SWC HPC cluster#

 $ ls -1

-Each subfolder holds the trained model files (e.g. best_model.h5), their configurations (training_config.json) and some evaluation metrics.
+Each subfolder holds the trained model files (e.g. best.ckpt), their configurations (training_config.yaml) and some evaluation metrics.

 $ ls -1